nccgroup/AWS-recipes/README.md

 To follow is a high-level description of the contents of this repository.

+### CloudFormation Templates

+This folder contains a number of CloudFormation templates that may be used to implement or demonstrate functionality.

 ### IAM Policies

 This folder contains a number of useful IAM policies.